LetMyPeopleCode/InterviewQuestions/quickTests/README.md

 ## Scripts

 ### [How do JavaScript arrays get passed by default?](array-pass-reference.js)
 Are arrays passed into functions by value or reference?
-If by reference, then operations on the array in the function will mutate it.
+If by reference, then operations on the array in the function will mutate it outside the function scope.

 I wanted to be sure my Inventory Update solution wouldn't create side effects.
 I recalled it was by reference, but wasn't 100% sure.